 Goldman was among the first to buy Thakoon, Proenza Schouler and Prabal Gurung , and has always been a keen supporter of Rick Owens .
 It was Goldman who first nurtured the United States’ First Lady Michelle Obama’s much praised interest in American design.
 Whilst living in Chicago Obama was regular a customer in Goldman's store.

-Not only does she stock high end and avant garde fashion, Goldman sells it, “She’ll buy the statement pieces, the most dramatic pieces, for $15,000, or $20,000, and she’ll sell them,” says Brian Phillips , the founder of Black Frame , told The New York Times.
+Not only does she stock high end and avant-garde fashion, Goldman also sells it, “She’ll buy the statement pieces, the most dramatic pieces, for $15,000, or $20,000, and she’ll sell them,” Brian Phillips , founder of Black Frame, told The New York Times.

 Goldman has twin boys with her husband, Josh Goldman.